TritonVM/triton-vm/README.md

 # triton-vm

-Triton is a virtual machine that comes with an algebraic execution trace/tables (AET) and arithmetic intermediate representation (AIR) for use in combination with a STARK proof system
+Triton is a virtual machine that comes with Algebraic Execution Tables (AET) and Arithmetic Intermediate Representations (AIR) for use in combination with a STARK proof system.